 Four O'clock Shadow

-FOR GUYS: If your appointment is in the afternoon, and you are one of those guys that can grow a full 'Rip van Winkle' overnight or tends to develop a shadow around four o'clock in the afternoon, unless that is the look you are going for, you may want to consider bringing a shaving kit, or shaving before you get here.
+If your appointment is in the afternoon and you want that whisker clean look, you may want to bring a shaving kit, or shave before you get here.
 As a photographer, who has used Photo Shop for almost twenty years, I can work wonders.
 However, getting rid of that shadow is not one of them.

 Props